faberorg/FatPy/docs/contact.md

 | Oleh              | Contributor     |                             |                                  |
 | Tomáš Karas       | Contributor     | <tomas.karas@fs.cvut.cz>    |                                  |

-!!! tip
-    There are also various helpful links available in the bottom panel of each page!

 ---

 Thank you for reaching out and contributing your ideas!